 The success of this endeavor depends on the willingness of you, the local policymakers, to take the survey.
-If you are (or have been) an elected municipal official and would like to participate in the 2016 American Municipal Officials Survey (or have questions about participating), please email us at firstname.lastname@example.org or call us at (801) 422-2337.
-In addition, please see our Frequently Asked Questions page.
+If you are (or have been) an elected municipal official and would like to participate in the 2017 American Municipal Officials Survey (or have questions about participating), please email us at email@example.com or call us at (801) 422-2337.
+In addition, please see our page about the survey, here.

 Researchers from Across the U.S.

-The American Municipal Officials Survey was begun in 2012 at Yale University by Professors Adam Dynes and Daniel Butler.
-The survey has involved many different projects from a team of researchers across the U.S., including the
+The American Municipal Officials Survey was begun in 2012 at Yale University by Professors Adam Dynes (then a Ph.D. student) and Daniel Butler.
+The survey has involved many different projects from political scientists at universities across the U.S., including

 - University of Virginia,